AgentXCross/TennisStrokeMultiClassification/README.md

-# **Tennis Stroke Multi-Class Classification (Convolutional Neural Networks w/ PyTorch)**
+# **Tennis Stroke Multi-Class Classification**
-A deep learning project to classify tennis images into four categories — **forehand, backhand, serve, and ready position** — using a pretrained convolutional neural network (CNN).
-Was previously created with a custom CNN but was not good at generalization
+A deep learning project to classify tennis images into four categories — **forehand, backhand, serve, and ready position** — using a 3 pretrained convolutional neural network (CNN).
+The chosen architectures used were ResNet-18, MobileNetV3-Small, and ConvNeXt-Tiny.
-This project was initially developed and evaluated in a **Jupyter Notebook**, then split into **Python** scripts for production.
+This project was initially developed and evaluated in a **Jupyter Notebook**, then split into **Python** scripts.
-Once model was trained and saved using **PyTorch**, model was deployed using **Streamlit**.
+Once models were trained and saved using **PyTorch**, model was deployed using **Streamlit**.

 ---